Siege of Belgrade (1789): Background

 Emperor Joseph II traveled to the Russian Empire where he met Catherine the Great at Kherson on 14 May 1787.
 As the two sovereigns toured the Crimea, Catherine talked Joseph into joining her in a war against the Ottoman Empire.
-Russia provoked the war with the Ottomans in 1787 by insisting that Turkey recognize a Russian protectorate over Georgia.
-For their part, the Ottomans instigated a revolt among the Tatars in the Crimea.
-When war broke out, Austrian was bound to support Russia by a secret treaty.
+Russia provoked the war with the Ottomans in 1787 by insisting that it recognize a Russian protectorate over Georgia.
+For their part, the Ottomans instigated a revolt among the Crimean Tatars.
+When war broke out, Austria was bound to support Russia by a secret treaty.
+Just before the start of the war, Wolfgang Amadeus Mozart composed the La Bataille K. 535 (also known as “Die Belagerung Belgrads”), which was most likely inspired by previous sieges of the city of Belgrade, while some scholars state that the composition was used to support the war effort.

-In 1788, Emperor Joseph personally led the main Austrian army, advised by Feldmarschall Franz Moritz von Lacy, in a campaign in the valley of the Sava River.
+In 1788, Emperor Joseph personally led the main Austrian army, advised by feldmarschall Franz Moritz von Lacy, in a campaign in the valley of the Sava River.
 One independent corps led by Prince Karl Borromäus of Liechtenstein operated in Croatia, a second corps under Wilhelm von Wartensleben in the Banat, and a third corps under Fabris in Transylvania.
 A fourth corps commanded by Prince Josias of Saxe-Coburg-Saalfeld joined the Russian army in Moldavia.
 That year the emperor's army captured Šabac (Schabatz) while Saxe-Coburg and Russian General Alexander Suvorov overran Moldavia.
 However, Liechtenstein was defeated by the Turks at Dubica and the other two Austrian corps were also unsuccessful.
-Joseph summoned Field Marshal Laudon out of retirement and appointed him to lead the corps in Croatia.
-By the time Laudon reached his command on 18 August 1788, his lieutenants Joseph Nikolaus De Vins and Joseph Anton Brentano had overrun the Turkish entrenched camp near Dubica on the Una River.
+Joseph summoned feldmarschall Laudon out of retirement and appointed him to lead the corps in Croatia.
+By the time Laudon reached his command on 18 August 1788, his lieutenants Joseph Nikolaus De Vins and Joseph Anton Brentano had overrun the Ottoman entrenched camp near Dubica on the Una River.